-Snow at the Crosby
+Snow at The Crosby

-From its earliest days in 1947, the AT&T Pebble Beach National Pro-Am (originally called “The Crosby Clambake” or, more informally, “The Crosby") has been known for three things: great golf, crowd-pleasing celebrities and unpredictable weather.
+From its earliest days in 1947, the AT&T Pebble Beach Pro-Am—originally called “The Crosby Clambake” or, more informally, “The Crosby”—has been known for three things: great golf, crowd-pleasing celebrities and unpredictable weather.

-This was the first time in 40 years it had snowed on the Monterey Peninsula, prompting golf pro Jimmy Demeret to make the famous remark, “I know I got loaded last night, but how did I end up in Squaw Valley?”
+This was the first time in 40 years it had snowed on the Monterey Peninsula, prompting 1952 Champion Jimmy Demeret to make the famous remark, “I know I got loaded last night, but how did I end up in Squaw Valley?”
 (Squaw Valley is a ski resort in California.)